-- Reducing the number of test animals by improved animal models
+- Reducing the number of test animals by investing additional time in preliminary research and improved animal models

 Innovative methodologies are an alternative to more invasive research methods and animal testing.
 With the innovation programme Next Level Animal Sciences, WUR invests in this.

 Wageningen University & Research has established its own policy concerning animal testing.
-See below for the eight guidelines and ambitions.
+See the eight guidelines and ambitions of WUR.

 Of all animal tests for which a license has been authorised, the European Commission publishes non-technical project summaries (NTS) in the ALURES database.